duncann008/weekend-sql-to-do-list/README.md

     - Made the function for DELETE that used the data of 'id' that was assigned to the table rows.

 5. Time to make it pretty!
+    - Installed Bootstrap and SweetAlert2 to learn more about using other libraries/modules while I design my app.